c19witness/uk-covid19-inquiry/2023-11-27_module-2/3_Mr_Steve_Rotheram.rst

 **Counsel Inquiry**: We're going to deal with some of those challenges later when it comes to looking at tiers, but were there also any logistical challenges for the authority?

 **Mr Steve Rotheram**: Yeah.
 There was -- I'll give you an example.
-Both the Mayor of London, Sadiq Khan, and myself were asking I think in the April around face coverings, and I wanted the government to introduce this and I wanted to do it locally..
-And believe it or not I would have had to change the bylaws locally and get that through the legislative process to do that before we could enforce face coverings.
+Both the Mayor of London, Sadiq Khan, and myself were asking I think in the April around :outline:`face coverings`. and I wanted the government to introduce this and I wanted to do it locally..
+And believe it or not I would have had to change the bylaws locally and get that through the legislative process to do that before we could enforce :outline:`face coverings`.

 So there were lots of things that happened where if it had have come from central government that would have alleviated the local problems that we were facing.